SeanLuis/eip-draft/README.md

 ## Abstract

 A standardized interface that enables DeFi protocols to implement verifiable solvency proofs through smart contracts.
-The standard defines methods for reporting assets, liabilities, and financial metrics, enabling real-time verification of protocol solvency.
+This interface works by defining structured data types for assets and liabilities, with oracle-validated price feeds tracking token values in real-time.
+The technical implementation calculates solvency ratios using configurable risk thresholds (105% minimum solvency ratio), maintains historical metrics for trend analysis, and emits structured events upon threshold breaches.
+The interface standardizes methods for querying current financial health, retrieving historical data points, and updating protocol positions, all while enforcing proper validation and security controls.

 ## Motivation